Enabling Technology: Changing How We Live with TBI

 For many survivors of traumatic brain injury, life is never quite the same.
 TBI affects everyone differently, depending on the location of the injury.
 Was there damage to the frontal lobe?
 Loss of focus and impulsiveness may occur.
 The occipital lobe?
 Vision problems may crop up.
 Physical abilities, mental abilities, emotions, and personality can all be affected by TBI.

 A second hallmark of TBI is that planning and executive functioning may be impaired.
-This can make it very difficult for a person with TBI to complete tasks, follow a schedule, and adhere to a routine.
+This can make it very difficult for a TBI survivor to complete tasks, follow a schedule, and adhere to a routine.
 Some people with TBI need prompting to complete daily tasks but also need enough time to move at their own pace.